zainabalasadi/CensAus/README.md

 When such aggregate data is viewed in per entry, a short glimpse of human life is revealed.
 Through just a few descriptors such as where these people work, how many children they take care of, where they are born or their feelings of safety — we can gain a sense of connection with the people around us.

 A Twitter bot automatically broadcasts a new narrative every 12 hours onto your Twitter feed.
-With over 15,000 entries, CensAus will insert a stranger into your life until it reaches the end of the 28,403 in the data set, which will take about 1.62 years if no further data is added.
+CensAus will insert a stranger into your life until it reaches the end of the 28,403 in the data set, which will take about 1.62 years if no further data is added.

 ## Technical Details
 The data is processed into 3 main steps: